 How to Get Rid of Black Screen on Spotify Web Player

-Outdated browser versions can cause compatibility issues, including black screen problems with the Spotify web player.
-Please make sure your browser is up to date in order to resolve this issue.
-After updates are downloaded, click "Relaunch" to restart Chrome, and then revisit the Spotify web player to see if the black screen problem has been resolved.
+Similarly, outdated browser versions can cause compatibility issues, including black screen problems with the Spotify web player.
+Update your Chrome/Firefox/Edge/Safari to the latest version, relaunch the browser after updating, and then revisit the Spotify web player to see if the black screen problem has been resolved.

 Step 1.
 Open Chrome > click on the three dots in the top right corner > go to "More Tools" > "Clear Browsing Data".